libanjama02/Multimodal-Gestural-Analysis/README.md

 1. **Computer with Webcam and Bluetooth**: For capturing hand pose landmarks.
 2. **Mbientlab Wearable Wrist Sensor**: Required for IMU data collection.
 3. **Optional**: RealSense Depth Camera for more accurate hand landmark data.
-Replace your standard webcam with this for enhanced data quality.
+Replace your webcam with this for enhanced data quality.

 #### Software Requirements: